 Agriculture & Natural Resources

-The Livestock and Field Crops Agent works with farmers and producers in Wake County to help them produce high-quality products on their farm.
-Emily provides farmers with technical support, pesticide certification, and continuing education using resources from NC State, NC A&T, and Wake County to ensure a quality future for agriculture in Wake County.
+The Agriculture Agent provides farmers with technical support, pesticide certification, and researched-based education to ensure a quality future for agriculture in Wake County.

-Jeana Myers, Horticulture Agent, provides guidance to the Wake County Master Gardener Volunteer Program, which consists of over 185 volunteers.
-She also works with landscapers and the green industry to provide certifications, continuing education and technical assistance to ensure continued success in Wake County.
+The Horticulture Agent provides guidance to the Wake County Master Gardener Volunteer Program and works with landscapers and the green industry to provide certifications, continuing education and technical assistance.

 Master Gardener Volunteers